-The goal of the DigiPen MFA in Digital Arts is to develop industry-quality graduates who have an innovative, creative and sincere point of view.
+The goal of the DigiPen MFA in Digital Arts is to develop industry-quality graduates who have an innovative, creative and well-considered point of view.
 The MFA in Digital Arts thesis is a body of work that demonstrates this professional level of expertise with industry tools as well as showcases a unique voice in digital media.
-The thesis, created specifically based on the candidate's project proposal, is expected to meet professional standards.
+The thesis, created specifically based on the candidate's project proposal, is expected to meet standards demonstrating technical mastery, depth of knowledge, aesthetics, and problem solving.
 At the same time, the work will represent the candidate's individual perspective, style, and philosophy.
-The thesis project should show a thoughtful and deep understanding of the student's theme that is compelling and persuasive, technically complete, and professionally executed.
+The thesis project should show a thoughtful and deep understanding of the student's theme that is compelling and persuasive, technically complete, and executed to a high degree.

-The MFA in Digital Arts Thesis is created specifically in response to the approved thesis proposal submitted by a candidate.
-It includes not only the project work but also marketing and branding materials, schedules and timelines, project scope, and design documentation as appropriate.
-Candidates are required to present to a thesis review panel and to the public.
+The MFA in Digital Arts thesis production includes project planning, schedules and timelines, and design documentation as appropriate.
+Candidates are required to participate a thesis defense and produce a written paper.
 The final work and all documents will be archived in the DigiPen Library and gallery.
-The MFA in Digital Arts Thesis is not a retrospective of all work produced since the student entered the graduate program.